Here's How to Ask for Cash Gifts

 Quick Tips for Checks

-If anyone asks, checks before the wedding should be made out to the bride or groom (they should use the bride's maiden name, even if she's planning to change it).
+Some guests may still want to write you a check, so if anyone asks, checks before the wedding should be made out to the bride or groom (they should use the bride's maiden name, even if she's planning to change it).
 After the wedding, checks should be made out to the bride and groom.
 Besides being the traditional way to go about it, this just makes cashing the checks easier.
 At the reception, ask someone you trust, like the best man or maid of honor, to be in charge of collecting envelopes.
 You might even want to make him or her responsible for keeping the checks for you while you're on your honeymoon.

 It's the Thought That Counts